-WHAT IS LEG DISCOLORATION
+WHAT IS LEG DISCOLORATION?

 Once this occurs, it rarely goes away.
 However, treatment should still be done because this skin damage can lead to sores or ulcers.
 Medical intervention will help get this problem under control.

-WHAT CAUSES LEG DISCOLORATION
+WHAT CAUSES LEG DISCOLORATION?

-Higher than normal pressure through delicate veins in the lower extremities can cause some of the blood to leak through the skin.
+Poor circulation, or higher than normal pressure through delicate veins in the lower extremities can cause some of the blood to leak through the skin.
 The pigmented color from the blood can cause a dark discoloration in the skin.
 Venous Insufficiency, which is a problem with the vein valves not working properly to pump blood, can cause this added pressure to build.

 There are a variety of factors can increase your risk of developing leg discoloration such as:

 The pressure of blood pressing against the walls of your blood vessels is too high.

 Can occur due to the increased amount of fluids that is needed by the fetus